-The abundance of Centrostephanus rodgersii and the extent of its impact on kelp beds in eastern Tasmanian has been surveyed by divers and underwater towed-video in 2001/02 and again in 2016/17, with a current survey taking place 2021/22.
+The abundance of Centrostephanus rodgersii and the extent of its impact on kelp beds in eastern Tasmanian has been surveyed by divers and underwater towed-video in 2001/02 and again in 2016/17, with a further survey taking place 2021/22.
 A total of 13 regions have been surveyed along the east coast of Tasmania, containing four transects within three subsites for each of the larger regions (Ling and Keane 2018).
 The fishery and most of the biomass is contained within regions 1-9, with minimal abundances (near zero or zero observed) south of region 9.
-The biomass of urchins from 4 to 24m depth for regions 1-9 was estimated to be ~2523 tonnes in 2001/02 and had increased to ~4434 tonnes for the 2016/17 survey, however some regions showed a greater increase than others.
-The results of the most recent survey are anticipated this year.
+The biomass of urchins from 6 to 26m depth for regions 1-9 was estimated to be ~4150 tonnes in 2001/02 and had increased to ~5860 tonnes for the 2016/17 survey (Ling and Keane 2018) and 6440 tonnes in the most recent 2021/22 survey (using methodology consistent to previous surveys - extrapolation of data from 6-18m to 26m depth; John Keane personal communication), however some regions showed a greater increase than others.